ummel/fusionModel/README.md

 head(sim[, 1:7])
 ```

-                employment                                   aircon propane
+                employment propane
-    1   Employed part-time          Central air conditioning system       0
+    1   Employed full-time       0
-    2 Not employed/retired Individual window/wall or portable units       0
+    2 Not employed/retired       0
-    3 Not employed/retired Individual window/wall or portable units       0
+    3 Not employed/retired       0
-    4 Not employed/retired          Central air conditioning system       0
+    4   Employed full-time       0
-    5   Employed full-time          Central air conditioning system       0
+    5   Employed full-time       0
-    6 Not employed/retired Individual window/wall or portable units       0
+    6 Not employed/retired       0
-                                    education   year_built refrigerator_age
+                                                                                education
+    1 Master’s, Professional, or Doctorate degree (for example: MA, MS, MBA, MD, JD, PhD)
+    2                                                          High school diploma or GED
-    1 Bachelor’s degree (for example: BA, BS) 1980 to 1989 2 to 4 years old
+    3                                             Bachelor’s degree (for example: BA, BS)
-    2      Some college or Associate’s degree 1980 to 1989 2 to 4 years old
+    4                                                  Some college or Associate’s degree
-    3              High school diploma or GED 1970 to 1979 5 to 9 years old
+    5                                                          High school diploma or GED
-    4      Some college or Associate’s degree  Before 1950 2 to 4 years old
-    5              High school diploma or GED 1950 to 1959 5 to 9 years old
+    6                                                Less than high school diploma or GED
-    6      Some college or Associate’s degree 1950 to 1959 2 to 4 years old
-      fuel_oil
+                                             heating fuel_oil hh_size
-    1        0
+    1                       Do not use space heating        0       4
-    2        0
+    2                           Some other equipment        0       2
-    3        0
+    3                                Central furnace        0       2
-    4        0
+    4                                Central furnace        0       1
-    5    18967
-    6    85792
+    5                                Central furnace        0       2
+    6 Steam/hot water system with radiators or pipes    22525       4
+           refrigerator_age
+    1 Less than 2 years old
+    2    10 to 14 years old
+    3      2 to 4 years old
+    4    10 to 14 years old
+    5    10 to 14 years old
+    6    10 to 14 years old

 **If you run the same code yourself, your results for `sim` *will look
 different*.** This is because each call to `fuse()` produces a different